 Financial Aid Probation - Status assigned to student who fails to make SAP and has successfully appealed.
-Student may receive financial aid for one payment period.
+Student may receive financial aid for one payment period while on financial aid probation status.

-Financial Aid Warning - Status assigned to student who fails to make SAP and lasts for one payment period/semester and does not require action (such as an appeal) by the student.
+Financial Aid Warning - Status assigned to student who fails to make SAP.
+Warning status lasts for one payment period/semester and does not require action (such as an appeal) by the student.
+The student is eligible for financial aid during their financial aid warning status.

-COMMUNITY - Names of Persons holding appointments as of July 1, 2013
+COMMUNITY - Names of Persons holding appointments as of July 1, 2015